MaoDaGreith/logging/docs/README.md

 - The **Component Diagram** shows the high-level structure and dependencies

 Together, these diagrams provide a comprehensive view of the logging package's architecture and design.

-- `component_diagram.md`: High-level components and their relationships (architectural view)